-- and trading program.
+- Projects funded by District will not be used as marketable emission reduction credits, to offset any emission reduction obligation, or for credit under any federal or state emission averaging, banking and trading program.
 In addition, projects funded through this program may not be used to generate a compliance extension or extra credit for determining regulatory compliance. - Any current financial incentive that directly reduces the project cost, including tax credits or deductions, grants, or other public financial assistance for the same project, must be disclosed to the District.

-I hereby certify that all information provided in this application and any attachments are true and correct to the best of my knowledge.
+I hereby certify tha t all information provided in this application and d any attachments are true and correct to the best of my knowled dge.

-Owner's Signature: Date: Print Name: Title:
+Signing Authority's Signature: Date: Print Name: Title: